 - Get Started with Coding for Kids!

-What is coding and why is it important for kids?
+What is coding for kids and why is it important?

+Coding for kids is how we teach kids about coding and programming.
 Learning to code is like learning a new language.
-Young kids can learn languages faster and easier than adults because their developing brains are made for learning.
+Young children can learn languages faster and easier than adults because their developing brains are made for learning.
 As a result, childhood is a great time to start learning computational thinking.
-Coding for kids helps them develop skills that will not only benefit them in school but also help them stand out from the crowd in the job market.
+Coding helps children develop skills that will not only benefit them in school but also help them stand out from the crowd in the job market.

 Not only that, but the demand for programming skills continues to grow.
-According to the latest STEM statistics, in 10 years it’s estimated that there will be 1.4 million programming jobs available, but there are currently only 400,000 candidates with the right qualifications to fill those positions.
-This means that there’s a huge supply gap for people with these skills.
+According to the latest STEM statistics, in 10 years, an estimated 1.4 million programming jobs will be available.
+However, there are currently only 400,000 candidates with the right qualifications to fill those positions.
+This means that there’s a huge supply gap for people with coding and programming skills.
 Despite this, only 1 in 10 schools currently teaches any programming, meaning it’s up to parents to make sure their children have access to the learning resources they need to develop these skills.

 Aside from job prospects, kids can learn important life skills through coding, such as problem solving, critical thinking, perseverance, communication, and creativity.

-Problem Solving – at the core of programming is solving problems.
-These problems will become more difficult as they advance, but being able to solve those problems will help them in many areas of life.
+Problem-Solving – at the core of programming is solving problems.
+These problems will become more difficult as they advance, but being able to solve code problems will help them in many areas of life.

 Critical Thinking – being able to produce a program with very little input takes a fair amount of critical thinking skills.
-Kids have to examine the information presented and make judgements that can affect the output.
+In their code, children will have to examine the information presented and make judgments that can affect the output.

 Perseverance – programmers are often met with difficult challenges when coding a program, especially when it comes to debugging code errors.
 Having perseverance means being able to keep moving towards the end goal, even when the path is difficult.

-Communication – clear communication is required for programmers to give directions to computers.
+Communication – programmers need to have clear communication to give computers directions.
 Understanding how to communicate in programming languages can give kids clarity in their speech and writing as well.

 Creativity – learning to code can give kids a big boost to their creativity.
 Coding is an art that starts with a blank screen and based on the programmer’s creativity, can develop into games, apps, and programs that change the world.